Developer-Mike/obsidian-advanced-canvas/README.md

 *   **Searchability:** Properties defined in the frontmatter of your `.canvas` files are searchable using Obsidian's global search pane, further integrating canvases into your knowledge management system.

 This significantly enhances the ability to manage, organize, and customize your canvases alongside your other notes in Obsidian.

+## Auto File Node Edges
+Advanced Canvas can automatically create edges between file nodes based on their frontmatter properties.
+By default (if enabled), it will create edges to files linked in the `canvas-edges` frontmatter property.
+This allows you to create fixed relationships between file nodes in your canvas, making it easier to visualize fixed structures or connections between different files.

 ### Single Node Links & Embeds
 Advanced Canvas now allows you to link or embed the content of a *single node* from a `.canvas` file directly into your markdown files.
 This provides a granular way to reference specific pieces of information within your canvases.